Inc. Magazine Unveils 36th Annual List of America’s Fastest-Growing Pr

 New York, New York (PRWEB) August 16, 2017

-Inc. magazine today ranked Accucode, Inc. NO. 3701 on its 36th annual Inc. 5000, the most prestigious ranking of the nation's fastest-growing private companies.
+Inc. magazine today ranked Chacka Marketing NO. 1519 on its 36th annual Inc. 5000, the most prestigious ranking of the nation's fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy’s most dynamic segment— its independent small and midsized businesses.
 Companies such as Microsoft, Dell, Domino’s Pizza, Pandora, Timberland, LinkedIn, Yelp, Zillow, and many other well-known names gained their first national exposure as honorees of the Inc. 5000.

-"Making the Inc 5000 list represents the continued growth of Accucode as an enterprise.
-Having received this award now for the 7th time is truly an honor.
-That being said, this would not be possible without the dedication and hard work from the team members and family that make up Accucode."
+“Chacka’s investment in people, processes and technology made our recent growth possible and our continuation of those principles positions the agency for further growth in the months and years ahead,” said Janel Laravie, CEO & Founder of Chacka Marketing.
+“We continue to set our sights high, and are committed to promoting expanded offerings in all facets of digital marketing to provide current and prospective clients with best-in-class service and results.”

 The 2017 Inc. 5000, unveiled online at Inc.com and with the top 500 companies featured in the September issue of Inc. (available on newsstands August 16) is the most competitive crop in the list’s history.
 The average company on the list achieved a mind-boggling three-year average growth of 481%.
 The Inc. 5000’s aggregate revenue is $206 billion, and the companies on the list collectively generated 619,500 jobs over the past three years.
 Complete results of the Inc. 5000, including company profiles and an interactive database that can be sorted by industry, region, and other criteria, can be found at http://www.inc.com/inc5000.